Song Byeok’s Satirical take on North Korea

 Former North Korean propagandist Song Byeok’s dissident art takes a satirical swipe at the North Korean regime, lambasting the cult like worship of the recently deceased leader Kim Jong-il.

 Once he had settled in South Korea Byeok started to produce satirical artworks which subverted the propaganda he once produced for the North Korean regime.
 Much of his work focuses on the humiliation and emasculation of the North Korean leaders, such as his most famous work which features Kim Jong-Il’s head transplanted onto the body of Marilyn Monroe.
-Another painting utilises the familiar image of Andy Warhol’s famous Heinz soup can, which in Byeok’s work is clutched by a North Korean soldier.
-His use of the imagery of the white dove, with its obvious connotations of freedom and peace, and which is contrasted with images of the regimentation the North is famous for, brings a level of pathos to his otherwise satirical work.
+Another painting utilizes the familiar image of Andy Warhol’s famous Heinz soup can, which in Byeok’s work is clutched by a North Korean soldier.
+His use of the imagery of the white dove, with its obvious connotations of freedom and peace, contrasted with images of the regimentation of the North, brings a level of pathos to his otherwise satirical work.

 Watch Forever Freedom: Song Byeok's Story below: